yarafe/Test/Sentinel/faq-fgt-faz-microsoft-sentinel.md

 It provides intelligent security analytics and threat intelligence across the enterprise, offering a unified platform for attack detection, threat visibility, proactive hunting, and response.
 For further details, please refer to the following [link](https://learn.microsoft.com/en-us/azure/sentinel/overview).

-In this guide, we will outline two distinct integration scenarios with Microsoft Sentinel.
+In this guide, we will outline Fortigate integration with Microsoft Sentinel via Azure Monitor Agent (AMA).
-The initial scenario involves integrating FortiGate with Sentinel through a Linux machine, while the second scenario focuses on FortiAnalyzer integration utilizing the Fluentd plugin.

 As we are aware, retaining logs on a FortiGate device consumes instance resources such as disk space, CPU, and memory.
 To address this, the option to forward logging to FortiAnalyzer or a dedicated log server is available.
 Additionally, some clients perceive Microsoft Sentinel as an advantageous complement to FortiGuard for detecting attacks and threats.
 Having Sentinel as a central hub for logging can prove beneficial for SOC teams, serving as an umbrella monitoring and alerting system for the entire infrastructure.
-Conversely, log forwarding to Sentinel may incur significant costs, necessitating the implementation of an efficient filtering mechanism.
-This underscores the importance of integrating Fluentd with FortiAnalyzer.
-This integration enhances FortiAnalyzer with an additional vital functionality, complementing its existing advantages, allowing for effective log filtering and ensuring a streamlined, cost-effective process.

 ## Data Flow